indigits/sparse-plex/docs/book/subspace_clustering/app_motion_segmentation.rst

 put in a data matrix :math:`Y \in \RR^{2F \times S}`.
 In general, we don't know which feature point belongs to which object and how many feature points are there for each object.
-Off course there is at least one feature point for each object (otherwise the object isn't being tracked at all).
+Of course there is at least one feature point for each object (otherwise the object isn't being tracked at all).
 We could permute the columns of :math:`Y` via an (unknown) permutation :math:`\Gamma`